MAL-da-udal/GoWithMe/README.md

 go test ./...
 ```

 ---

-**Recommendation:** For most users and for deployment, use Docker Compose.
-Flutter and Go are only required for local development.

----

 ## API Documentation

 All documentation can be found in swagger.
-You can access it on <backend-url>:8080/swagger/index.html
+You can access it on `http://mhdserver.ru:8080/swagger/index.html`

 ---